 Once the migration is accomplished, the process doesn't end there.
 Let's fast forward to the future and think about the day the cloud migration is completed.
 Now what?
 What's next?
 Since the migration process is extensive and continues after completion, it's good to talk about it and learn best practices and tips on managing Atlassian Cloud products after the migration.

-The first step should focus on creating a cloud management team, which implies, at least partly, the opportunity to inherit specific roles, as some jobs that were once niche jobs now are critical to solving new challenges in the cloud.
+The first step should focus on creating a cloud management team, which implies, at least partly, the opportunity to inherit specific roles, as some jobs that were once niche jobs are now critical to solving new challenges in the cloud.
 Other positions remain essentially the same but with extended responsibilities.

 Atlassian Cloud products are constantly updated with security and functionality enhancements; this happens automatically.
 Therefore, staying on top of all these changes, what features, and updates are in the pipeline, and understanding how they will affect end users is the priority rather than the physical infrastructure.
 While this change represents an investment of time and people's skills, it generally requires less time than managing Server or Data Center products.